showermat/squashserve/README.md

   - Header: the four ASCII bytes `!ZSR` followed by an eight-byte integer specifying the start byte of the index

-  - Volume medatadata: the one-byte number of volume metadata, followed by the following for each datum:
+  - Volume metadata: the one-byte number of volume metadata, followed by the following for each datum:

       - The two-byte length of the key and the key itself